SushantAI/Recipe-Search-Engine/README.md

 ##Changes Made
 ranker.yml - Tried using LevenshteinRanker instead of MinRanker

-encode.yml - Tried using UniversalSentenceEncoder
+encode.yml - Tried using UniversalSentenceEncoder,
+              used distilbert-base-cased

 craft.yml - sentence length changed from 6 to 3

-Add ingredient and steps tags, recipe as text
 ##Errors
 While querying on the index: